We are delighted to welcome our new therapist, Rekha Selvaraj, M.S, BCBA, LBA, to Tokyo Mental Health’s growing team of service providers!

-Rekha Selvaraj is a board certified behavior analyst (BCBA) and Tennessee state licensed behavior analyst (LBA), who practices applied behavior analysis (ABA) therapy at Tokyo Mental Health.
+Rekha Selvaraj is a board certified behavior analyst (BCBA) and Tennessee state licensed behavior analyst (LBA), who practices applied behavior analysis (ABA) therapy at Tokyo Mental Health (Currently not available).
 She completed her Masters at the University of Memphis, USA in 2019 and moved with her family to Japan in 2021.
 Rekha has experience working with children aged between 12 months to 15 years old diagnosed with ASD (autism spectrum disorder), ADHD (attention deficit hyperactivity disorder), developmental delays and other behavioral disorders.

 She has extensive experience in: